zalando-incubator/kube-ingress-aws-controller/README.md

 2. The Security Group

-    Lookup of the "Name" tag of the Security Group matching the stack for the controller node and the tag `aws:cloudformation:logical-id` matching the value `IngressLoadBalancerSecurityGroup`
+    Lookup of the `kubernetes.io/cluster/<cluster-id>` tag of the Security Group matching the clusterID for the controller node and the tag `aws:cloudformation:logical-id` matching the value `IngressLoadBalancerSecurityGroup`

 ### Creating Load Balancers